charliejllewellyn/landing-zone-accelerator-on-aws-gitlab-cjl-fork/reference/custom-scripts/cleanup/README.md

 ![Log stream uninstallation event example](images/cloudwatch-log-stream.png)

-4. When the uninstallation is complete, the last line in the log group will read:
+4. When the uninstallation is complete (which may take over an hour), the last line in the log group will read:

 ![Completion status example](images/completion.png)